If you vape and travel, then you probably wonder where and when you can use your electronic cigarettes on the road.

 Ensure to disassemble your device.
 Remove the battery and the tank to ensure that the pressure in the plane does not cause damage to your e-cigarette during the flight.

-I recommend to use a disposable vape pen instead while traveling.
+I recommend using a disposable vape pen instead while traveling.
 That way it is far easier to pack and to get through security.

 The best way to prepare for traveling with e-cigarettes is to research in advance if you can bring your e-cigarette and vape juice to the airport and to the country that is your travel destination.